Devy99/low-resource-study/README.md

 In particular, the repository is structured as follows:
 - **prompt-prefixes**: list of prompts prepended to the code generation instruction for the in-context learning experiments (translation examples, translation rules, and few-shot)

 - **predictions**: includes model evaluation results for each experiment (baseline, in-context evaluation, fine-tuning, and copilot).
 Each result is stored in the compatible format with the MultiPL-E tool (Gzip compressed files).
 In particular, for each model and experiment we provide `*.json.gz` files, which contain the model generations for a specific HumanEval problem, and `*.results.json.gz` files, which contain the status of the test suite execution.
+Under the `finetuning` directory, we have included the model's predictions on the MultiPL-E benchmark for each fine-tuning epoch.
+The `best-results` folder, instead, groups the predictions of the best checkpoints, whose performance has been described in the paper.

 - **results**: provides all the quantitative results from our work.
 It divides into the following directories:
     - **accuracies**: includes CSV files containing the pass@1 discussed in our study, organized into subdirectories by model and experiment.
+In folder `epochs-accuracies`, we provide the performance of the 'fine-tuned only' and 'pre-trained and fine-tuned' models for each epoch.
     - **statistical-analyses**: contains the CSV and PDF files that result from the statistical analyses described in the paper.
     The PDF containing the results of the statistical tests is also available in [this repository](6-statistical-analysis/rq2_stats_analysis_table.pdf).